AndrewSRea/My_Learning_Port/JavaScript/JS_First_Steps/What_Is_JS/README.md

 <hr>

-:exclamation: **Note**: Many of the above demos won't work in an older browser--when experimenting, it's a good idea to use a modern browser like Firefox, Chrome, Edge, or Opera to run your code in.
+**Note**: Many of the above demos won't work in an older browser--when experimenting, it's a good idea to use a modern browser like Firefox, Chrome, Edge, or Opera to run your code in.
 You will need to consider [cross browser testing]() in more detail when you get closer to delivering production code (i.e. real code that real customers will use).

 <hr>